 Maintain Your Senior Dog’s Health

 Take your senior dog in for checkups twice a year instead of just once.
-Chester Valley Veterinary Hospital recommends a yearly senior screening blood panel and urinalysis along with a rabies vaccination once every three years.
+Many veterinarians recommend a yearly senior screening blood panel and urinalysis along with a rabies vaccination once every three years.
 Older dogs also need regular dental cleanings from a vet as well as daily tooth brushing by their owners at home.

 Encourage Appropriate Activities for Your Pet’s Age